cjdbarlow/Part-One/receptor_types.md

 **G-protein** coupled (metabotropic) receptors:
 * G-proteins are a group of heterotrimeric (containing three units; α, β, γ) proteins which bind GDP
-When stimulated, the GDP is replaced by GTP and the α-GTP subunit dissociates to active or inhibit an effector protein.
+When stimulated, the GDP is replaced by GTP and the α-GTP subunit dissociates to activate or inhibit an effector protein.
 The effect depends on the type of α-subunit:
   * G<sub>**s**</sub> proteins
   Are **stimulatory**.
 These
     * Increase cAMP, leading to a biochemical effect.